Youssef-Hagag/Dice-Throne/Readme.md

 to where we live would be too costly.
 So I had this fun idea of creating a website that we can then stream to each other on discord as if we were playing the game together in real time.

-In terms of complexity, most of the complexity in this project lies in 2 points:
+In terms of complexity, most of the complexity in this project lies in 3 points:
 1. Player interaction handling using javascript, since the player can draw cards, play them, view them in the deck or the discard pile, roll or lock dice and upgrade any of the skills on the hero board.
+2. Styling, and then making the application mobile responsive, those 2 things were definitely the most time consuming parts of the project.
-2. The vast amount of customization for each hero, each hero has their own hero board, deck, set of dice with different icons, set of tokens (effects), in addition to their own theme color (showing in the selection page and on their set of dice)
+3. The vast amount of customization for heroes.
+Each hero has their own hero board, deck, set of dice with different icons, set of tokens (effects), in addition to their own theme color (showing in the selection page and on their set of dice).

+And while it may not be the most complex final project idea out there, I personally think it has enough complexity and creativity, while also being an project that
+I had a lot of fun developing, will have a lot of fun using, and am really proud of how it turned out.

 ## Files & Directories